 3. Give measuring cups a go

 Finding it difficult to gauge the right amount to eat?
 Try using measuring cups.
-You can buy these from our online shop.
 You don’t need to have special cups, though; you could use any teacups, mugs or containers that work for you.
 It’s just a simple way of measuring the amount for you every time.

 4. Be selective with your seconds